Integral models of Shimura varieties with parahoric level structure, II: Shimura varieties

-\begin{para} The assumption that $(\Gg,\mu)\hookrightarrow (\GL(\La),\mu_d)$ is very good as in Definition \ref{def:vgood}, has to be added to the statements of the main results of \cite{PCan}.
+The corresponding construction of the integral model in \cite[Corollary 4.6.15]{KP} should then be where $\mathscr{S}_{\rmK_{p}^\circ}(G,X)^{j,+}$ is the $\calO_{E^p}$-scheme given by the Zariski closure of $\Sh_{\rmK_p^\circ}(G,X)^{j,+}$ in $\mathscr{S}_{\rmK_p^\circ}(G,X)_{\calO_{E^p}}$ and $E^p={\rm E}^p_v$.
+The same proof as \cite[Corollary 4.6.15]{KP} now works, noting that this scheme has the correct generic fiber. \end{para} \begin{para} The assumption that $(\Gg,\mu)\hookrightarrow (\GL(\La),\mu_d)$ is very good as in Definition \ref{def:vgood}, has to be added to the statements of the main results of \cite{PCan}.
 More specifically, this condition has to be assumed for the constructions in \S 4.5, in Prop.
 4.5.3, and for the results in \S 8 of \cite{PCan}. (\cite[Prop.
 4.5.3]{PCan} asserts that the isomorphism $c$ respects the tensors, but the proof is based on the erroneous construction of $c$ in \cite[Lem.
 3.1.9]{KP}; see the proof of Lemma \ref{319}.)
 In particular, the independence of \cite[Thm.
 8.1.6]{PCan} is for integral models constructed using different very good Hodge embeddings. \end{para}